 Our current 6000 square foot grocery remains a leader in local, organic, ethical, and healthy foods.
-We offer a small deli, sizable fresh produce department, variety of bulk items, community classes, and both a micro-loan and “chip-up” to promote our local economy.
+We offer a small deli, sizable fresh produce department, variety of bulk items, comprehensive wellness department, community classes, and both a micro-loan and “chip-up” to promote our local economy.

 The original intent to sell wholesome food and create a community required many hands, hearts, and minds.
 We are grateful to those founding members for their efforts.

 The Chequamegon Food Co-op is dedicated to providing ecologically sound foods and products, the production and quality of which promote the health of our members and our community.

 - Provide a fair and equitable work environment

 The Cooperative Principles

 - Autonomy and Independence